- This event has passed.

-Alec Baldwin, Chris Bauer, & Rob Morrow in Stan the Man - a new dark comedy by Eugene Pack
+Alec Baldwin, Blair Underwood, & Rob Morrow in Stan the Man - a new dark comedy by Eugene Pack

-Alec Baldwin, Chris Bauer, and Rob Morrow star in a staged reading of Stan the Man
+Alec Baldwin, Blair Underwood, and Rob Morrow star in a staged reading of Stan the Man

 Directed by Josh Gladstone

 Stan the Man, written by Drama Desk award-winner and Emmy nominee Eugene Pack, is a fast-paced dark comedy that follows the intense, competitive intrigue between three businessmen away at a leadership seminar.

 Delve deeper into this production by attending our series, 3DT: Three-Dimensional Theater, a book-club program to read and discuss the play!